hashicorp/terraform-provider-azurerm/website/docs/r/container_registry.html.markdown

 * `trust_policy` - (Optional) A `trust_policy` block as documented below.

 ~> **NOTE:** `quarantine_policy_enabled`, `retention_policy` and `trust_policy` are only supported on resources with the `Premium` SKU.

+`georeplications` supports the following:

+* `location` - (Required) A location where the container registry should be geo-replicated.

+* `tags` - (Optional) A mapping of tags to assign to the container registry replication resource.

 `network_rule_set` supports the following: